dposto/pannex/README.md

 *Permissive Annotation Extension*

-A simple but powerful screenshot annotation tool for technical writers.
+A screenshot annotation tool geared towards technical writers.
 Crop, annotate, redact, and publish — without the overhead of a full image editor.

 A [sudo sketchy](https://github.com/dposto) project by David Posto.